SyncraEngine/SyncraEngine/docs/about.rst

 What is SyncraEngine?
 ---------------------

-SyncraEngine is a next-generation social VR platform *and* a modular game engine, designed for collaborative content creation and maximum extensibility.
-While it can be used for typical "game-like" experiences, the focus is on providing a secure, efficient, sandboxed environment for real-time VR worlds.
+SyncraEngine is a next-generation social VR platform *and* a modular game engine designed for collaborative content creation and maximum extensibility.
+While it can be used for typical "game-like" experiences, it focuses on providing a secure, efficient, sandboxed environment for real-time VR worlds.
 The architecture also makes it suitable for non-VR or mixed workloads if desired.